Postman

 POSTCARD PRINTER & PUBLISHER RESEARCH

-Unusual address side designs
+Unusual address side design

 Quite some publishers worldwide tried to give their own products a special design to make it different from others on the market.
 Although they had to keep postal regulations and restrictions in mind.